academo/grotbutton/README.md

 Upon saving the configuration, the button will reboot and try to connect to your WiFi network.

-If it fails to connect to your WiFi network, it will retry every 10 seconds for a total of 10 attempts.
+If it fails to connect to your WiFi network, it will retry for the next 30 seconds.
 If all attempts fail, it will go back to AP mode and wait for you to configure it again.

 ### Normal operation